ITriangle/pydata/README.md

 # pydata
-use python to handle data
+use python to handle data ,do it